TemporalStereo: Efficient Spatial-Temporal Stereo Matching Network

 This outcome implies that, in practical video applications, \net{} can be trained once in temporal mode and used in single-pair way for the first inference (yet providing a good initial estimate) and in the temporal mode for all the others. \cref{fig:qualitative-tartan} visualises the benefits of temporal model ($W_{tr}=8$, $W_{test}=8$) to alleviate occlusion errors.
 The temporal mode (2) largely outperforms the single-pair one (1).
 Furthermore, we highlight how \net{} is also robust against inaccurate poses: although in (3) the camera pose is set to an identity matrix and only Temporal Shift module could help, it still outperforms (1).
-Eventually, the proposed temporal cues can be plugged into recent efficient methods (\eg, CoEx~\cite{coex} and StereoNet~\cite{StereoNet}) for further improvement.
+Eventually, the proposed temporal cues can be plugged into recent efficient methods (e.g., CoEx~\cite{coex} and StereoNet~\cite{StereoNet}) for further improvement.
 Although CoEX with a very different architecture compared to ours, its EPE still decreases from 0.714 to 0.610, with near 14\% improvement.
-Nonetheless, our \net{} utilizes past cues most effectively.
+Nonetheless, our \net{} utilizes past cues more effectively.